pentandra/proposals/scholarlycommons.org/index.md

 response][Continuing the conversations] for some background thoughts, though this is still a moving target._

-The most fundamental purpose of this subproject is to provide a place to explore and eventually answer the question: _what is the Scholarly Commons?_ It will build upon all the work that we have done in the past as a steering committee and working group, as well as the outputs from the workshops in
+The most fundamental purpose of this project is to provide a place to explore and eventually answer the question: _what is the Scholarly Commons?_ It will build upon all the work that we have done in the past as a steering committee and working group, as well as the outputs from the workshops in